 models <- tune_models(d = prepped_training_data, outcome = diabetes, tune_depth = 25, metric = "PR") # > Variable(s) ignored in prep_data won't be used to tune models: patient_id # > # > diabetes looks categorical, so training classification algorithms. # > # > After data processing, models are being trained on 13 features with 692 observations. # > Based on n_folds = 5 and hyperparameter settings, the following number of models will be trained: 125 rf's, 125 xgb's, and 250 glm's # > Training with cross validation: Random Forest # > Training with cross validation: eXtreme Gradient Boosting # > Training with cross validation: glmnet # > # > *** Models successfully trained.
 The model object contains the training data minus ignored ID columns. *** # > *** If there was PHI in training data, normal PHI protocols apply to the model object. ***

-We can examine how the model performs across hyperparameters by plotting the model object.
-It looks like extratrees is a superior split rule for this model, and larger values of minimum node size tend to do better.
+For more detail, you can examine how models perform across hyperparameters by plotting the model object.
+Here we plot only the best model’s performance over hyperparameter by extracting it by name.
+It looks like extratrees is a superior split rule for this model.

 If you’re feeling the need for speed,